devrafaeltr/unity-event-manager/README.md

 }
 ```

-You need to create a `public static string eventName` in the `Manager_Events` for **EACH** different event.
+You also need to create a `public static string eventName` in the `Manager_Events` for **EACH** different event.
 For example, a event for when the player move, other for when kill enemy, and so on.
-Normally, the number of event names is the same to the number of event classes.
+Normally, the number of event names is higher than the number of event classes, because you don't need a class for an event that doesn't have parameters, you can call it with `null` instead.